17 Years Ago Jesse Underwent Heart-Lung Bypass Treatment at Nicklaus Children's, Now Quarterback of his High School Football Team

 “Right when I looked at them (the photographs), I knew he was going to be safe.
 God was going to protect him,” said Kathy.

-Patients and their families, like Kathy and Jesse, now return to Miami Children’s for the annual reunion with the ECMO team to recount all they endured and to celebrate life.
+Patients and their families, like Kathy and Jesse, now return to Nicklaus Children's for the annual reunion with the ECMO team to recount all they endured and to celebrate life.
 When Jesse was born he was suffering from a condition known as meconium aspiration syndrome.
 After five days in labor Kathy’s water broke and doctors performed a C-section.
 They immediately knew something was seriously wrong, meconium was found in the surrounding amniotic fluid and the baby had breathed it into his lungs.
 Meconium is the early waste passed by a baby and when complications arise it is sometimes passed while still in the uterus.
 When the baby takes his or her first breath, this can cause serious breathing problems due to the inflammation of the lungs.
-Jesse was immediately rushed in a mobile unit from Holy Cross Hospital to Miami Children’s Hospital, which had the proper equipment in place to handle such a case.
+Jesse was immediately rushed in a mobile unit from Holy Cross Hospital to Nicklaus Children's Hospital, formerly Miami Children's Hospital, which had the proper equipment in place to handle such a case.

 ‘The Worst Case I’ve Seen’